mouseless/learn-nuxt/pages.md

 component, we can configure the error content with `#not-found` when the component cannot find the markdown file it is looking for.

+To keep with the concept of managing each page content via markdown, we get the `#not-found` content from the `error.md` file.

 Demo is at
 [/demo/error-handling/content-component](/demo/error-handling/content-component)